 Benchmarking: Embodied and whole life carbon

-The Future Homes Hub is calling for the sector to start measuring embodied and whole life carbon to the Conventions for New Homes – and sharing a selection of their projects to enable us to benchmark the current performance of new homes more accurately.
+The Future Homes Hub is supporting the sector to start measuring embodied and whole life carbon to the Conventions for New Homes – by building a shared dataset of whole life carbon assessments from new homes projects to enable us to benchmark the current performance of new homes more accurately.

 We need data from across different archetypes of homes.
 Please submit data from projects that are typical for your business.